influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 }
 ```

-For now our simple mirroring UDF doesn't need any options so these methods are trivial.
+For now, our simple mirroring UDF doesn't need any options, so these methods are trivial.
 At the end of this example we will modify the code to accept a custom option.

-Now that Kapacitor knows which edge types  and options our UDF uses we need to implement the methods
+Now that Kapacitor knows which edge types and options our UDF uses, we need to implement the methods
 for handling data.

-Add this method to the `main.go` file which sends back every point it receives to Kapacitor via the agent.
+Add this method to the `main.go` file which sends back every point it receives to Kapacitor via the agent:

 ```go
 func (h *mirrorHandler) Point(p *udf.Point) error {